tursodatabase/libsql/doc/tcl_extension_intro.md

    tcl% proc .do {what} {
       >  .eval $what
       > }
-   tcl% register_adhoc_command {do   Does whatever one thing it is told to do
+   tcl% register_adhoc_command {.do   Does whatever one thing it is told to do
       >    from the shell execution environment and little else}
    tcl% # Time to return to shell execution environment. tcl% .